Life as a project manager is hard and solar operations can be endlessly complex.

 Every solar project and operations lead has experienced this frustration at one point.
 So what can be done to improve solar operations management in the modern age?
 How can you improve your own project management oversight and ensure that every step, from contract signed and project kickoff through to data, documentation gathering and closeout, is taken care of?

 A Practical Solution to Your Problem

 With Scoop, your solar project management and operational teams can easily specify the various steps that must be completed on site in order for the technician to complete their work for review.
-At first, some PM and Operations folks question whether their team in the field will use a tool like Scoop which comes with a native mobile App for field crew.
+At first, some project managers and operations folks question whether their team in the field will use a tool like Scoop which comes with a native mobile App for field crew.
 Perhaps it will be too complex or too much work?

 When we hear that, we turn the question back on the asker.
 How, we ask, are your field technicians currently sending information back to the office?
 The response is almost always a combination of tools and complex undocumented processes, many of which do not work well together.
 They are uploading documents, shooting pictures of the job site and spending a significant portion of their day re-entering basic information.
 And in all too many cases, those same field technicians find they have missed a critical step, and that they must return yet again to the job site they just left.

 A single skipped step in the solar project management process can mean hundreds of dollars in additional labor costs, not to mention the hours of wasted time for your field technicians, office personnel and others on your team.
 It does not take a solar operations streamline assessment to see there has to be a better way, and that is where Scoop comes in.

 In the end, compliance, the act of moving processes and checklists out of the heads of your field leads and into a standardized mobile-friendly workflow, is a non-negotiable part of any business, especially the fast-growing firms in the solar industry.
 So contact Scoop today, check out our website or fill out the demo form below to learn more about how we can transform your business by helping you reclaim all those wasted hours and lost dollars.